robertobado/aurea-central-jervis-test/docker/build-agents/angular4-agent/README.md

 ## Setting Up in the Jervis:

 - Read the documentation at: https://confluence.devfactory.com/display/DE/Central+Jervis+Build+Agent+Library
-- Use the platforms.json and toolchains-debianJesse-stable.json as a reference to setup your Jervis environment
+- Use the `platforms.json` and `toolchains-debianJesse-stable.json` files as a reference to setup your Jervis environment